PearlL0700/FRC-6800-Contributions/README_Scorer.md

 ## Subsystem Objective

-The scoring subsystem is responsible for intaking, transferring, and scoring two types of game pieces: a **cylindrical PVC pipe** and a **large rubber ball**, across multiple heights and field locations.
+The scoring subsystem is responsible for intaking, transferring, and scoring two distinct types of game pieces: a **cylindrical PVC pipe** and a **large rubber ball**, across multiple heights and field locations.

 **My Design Constraints:**
 - Reliably handle two geometrically different game pieces